JeDuDi/PS1_Scripts/README.md

 # PS1_Scripts
 PowerShell scripts for various configurations

-Please review the various folders for PowerShell scripts related to TLIT business processes.
+Please review the various folders for PowerShell scripts.